NebulousCloud/helix-plugins/crafting/README.md

 		["requirements"] = {["scrap_metal"] = 3},
 		["results"] = {["reclaimed_metal"] = 1},
 		["category"] = "Metal Upgrade",
-		["guns"] = true //This is what identifies it as being a gunsmithing skill.
+		["guns"] = true --This is what identifies it as being a gunsmithing skill.
 	}
 ```